 No. 3: There's More to It Than Just Running

-At its simplest, running is about one foot in front of the other, but your regimen should include more than just your runs.
+At its simplest, running is about one foot in front of the other, but your regimen should include more than just runs.
 Running on a treadmill allows for convenient notifications to warm up and cool down — not something that happens when you're outside.
 Being away from the gym also means there are fewer visual reminders to stretch and strength train, which are important components of any runner's routine.
-Prevent injury by always warming up the muscles with a brisk five-minute walk, and remember to cool down by slowly decreasing your pace; stopping suddenly during a run can lead to lightheadedness.
+Prevent injury by always warming up the muscles with a brisk five-minute walk, and remember to cool down by slowly decreasing your pace and following that up with some running-specific stretches.
 Lastly, don't forget to strength train!
 Since the body works harder when running outside, the muscles and joints need to be able to handle the challenge to ward off any overuse injuries.
 Check out these essential strength-training moves for runners.

 No. 4: Sometimes You Just Need Support